jkingharman/home/md/fragments/cycle_city.md

 When all the architectural sameness starts to bore, you can turn your eyes to a lively street life.
 Danish summers are short, flanked by many months of cold and dark.
 So locals understandably head out when warmth returns.
 All over the city I found streets that perpetually felt like first stirrings of a block party.
 On leave from winter, people make up for lost time by using public space to socialise.
 Prime public retail-estate, benches and park space, rarely lie vacant and even whole pavements and bridges are occupied in the name of summer.

 Not to forget the harbour - home to the city’s most ambitious sunseekers.
-On the waterfront are several ‘‘harbour baths’ (open-water pools) the best known of which is off Havneparken.
+On the waterfront are several "harbour baths" (open-water pools) the best known of which is off Havneparken.
 The bath here is nicely built, as I discovered when walking the area.
 On the approach you can see diving towers built out of silvery indigenous wood, the largest shaped like a ship’s bow.
 A large manicured lawn neighbours the place and the facility itself displays nice touches.
 There are shallow pools for unsure swimmers and a division between those for lengths or play.

 After reaching the baths and changing, I walked out onto the pontoon to size up the company.
 It was a relaxed crew.
 Most people were drinking and either sat with friends or lolling on deck, like happy seals nursing brews.
 Only a few people were in the pools.
 Assuming tepid water at best, I admired the swimmers for their strength of discipline or denial, but this feeling left once I dove in and discovered the water was actually warm.
 The pool felt clean and was a crisp turquoise.
 I did a few blissed-out laps, got changed, and then aahhhed my way home.